lemonsaurus/django-simple-bulma/README.md

 - If you have the module `sass` installed, please note that it is incompatible with this project.
 There is a namespace conflict between `sass` and `libsass` which will make `django-simple-bulma` crash when you attempt to do a `collectstatic`.
 To solve this, just uninstall `sass` and use `libsass` instead.

-If you run into any other problems with this app, please [create an issue](https://github.com/python-discord/django-simple-bulma/issues), and we will be happy to help you with it.
-Alternatively, head over to our discord server at https://discord.gg/python and we'll help you figure it out over chat.
+If you run into any other problems with this app, please [create an issue](https://github.com/python-discord/django-simple-bulma/issues), and I'll will be happy to help you with it.
+You can also find me at at https://discord.gg/python as `lemon#0001`.